reacan/digisnacks/content/post/bash_scripting_ai/index.en.md

 ---
 Recently I was tasked with writting a Bash script that would querry IP addresses from a file and return their corresponding abuse contact e-mail addresses.

 The script that I initially came up with did not perform as expected.
-Since I have heared stories about Chat GPT being able to generate decent code, I decided to finally try it out.
+I remembered hearing stories about Chat GPT being able to generate decent code, so I decided to finally try it out.

-I was very amazed to say the least, Chat GPT came up with a Bash script in less than a few seconds.
+I was very amazed to say the least, my mind was blown.
+Chat GPT came up with a Bash script in less than a few seconds.

 <center><img src="Exhibit-A.png"></center>